bgu-frontend/hw4-security/README.md

     1. Clicking on it, shows a page with the details of the current user.
 3. for simplicity, the username, password, and email cannot be changed after user creation, and we don't support deletion.

-## Implementation - error handling:
+## Implementation - front&back end error handling:
 1. If a user inserted a bad input in the form, it should be verified in the front end.
 2. The backend should send proper status codes (200- ok, 204- success and no content, 201- created, 400 bad request, 403-forbidden, 404- doesn't exist, 500- internal server error, and others) and the frontend should show a proper message interpreting those.
     1. A user cannot create an existing other user's email address: this will return a bad request code.
     2. A user must enter an email, it can be verified at the front end.

+### Bonus: up to 10 points ("magen" for the exercises) for extra features:
+1. Let the user add a profile picture.
+Save it to Cloudinary.
+2. Make the photo editable with a click, at the profile page.
+3. Wherever there's a post shown, add the profile picture of the author.

+### Tips - debugging:
+1. Try the [vscode debugger for nextjs.](https://nextjs.org/docs/pages/building-your-application/configuring/debugging), it's easy to install and use most of the time, but sometimes the breakpoints don't work.

 ### Tips - Test Driven Development ("Clean Code"/ Robert C. Martin, Chapter 9, unit tests)
 1. You're invited to take this exercise as an opportunity to practice TDD, which will make you a better programmer.